Hot Times Begin

-How To Get Ready For Hot Times This Month
+May In The Garden-How To Get Ready For Hot Times

 Meteorologists tell us that the rains should start about May 15th and that June is the inception of hurricane season.
 Storms seem to be coming sooner and I read that some weather experts would like to start hurricane season in mid-May!
 Hurricane danger tends to increase as the summer progresses but the wise farmer plans ahead.
 If you have (or would like to have) a Florida garden here is what we do.

 And this is why we prepare so assiduously!
 Whitecaps on the pond!

 We plant our small plots all year round.
 Sun solarization, is a chemical-free, way to manage pests in the unplanted parts of your garden.
 Here is a “how-to” from the University of Florida.

 I wish more gardeners paid attention to this!
 Here is why:

 - Worldwide, skin cancer is the most common cancer of all.

 - 1 of every 5 Americans will develop skin cancer by age 70.

 - Over 2 people in the US will die of this disease every single hour.